 Having a healthy pregnancy with positive outcomes requires commitment on the part of the woman with pre-existing diabetes.
-She will need to intensify her diabetes management on a daily basis and devote a significant amount of time to her medical care.
-She may incur substantial costs associated with a complicated pregnancy, including frequent medical visits, specialty consultations, and special tests to determine the fetus well-being.
+She will need to intensify her diabetes management daily and devote a significant amount of time to her medical care.
+She may incur substantial costs associated with a complicated pregnancy, including frequent medical visits, specialty consultations, and special tests to determine the fetus's well-being.
 In addition, she faces a greater likelihood of hospitalization during her pregnancy [16].